In 1968, the USA officially banned psilocybin.

 Are magic mushrooms legal or decriminalized in Georgia?

-When it comes to magic mushrooms, Georgia is one of the most conservative states in this regard.
+Regarding magic mushrooms, Georgia is one of the most conservative states in this regard.
 This is because not only is psilocybin illegal, but so are the spores.

 It is not likely to change shortly either—Georgia also has very restrictive laws regarding cannabis.

-Possession of psilocybin can be a felony or a misdemeanor for possession, all depending on the amount of psilocybin you have at the time of seizure.
+Possession of psilocybin can be a felony or a misdemeanor for possession, depending on the amount of psilocybin you have at the time of seizure.

 Are magic mushrooms legal or decriminalized in Guam?